 I don’t remember personally going that old, no offense taken, but if you think about the education pathway of medical school and residency, you know even if you have your college degree already you’re looking at least 7 years so he’d be like 63, right, by the time he’s even ready to practice medicine, I mean he’s qualifying for like Medicare and stuff just about, so medical school is going to look at advanced age as a limitation in their value particularly state run institutions because of their commitment to society and the tax dollar and the taxpayer rather.
 The median age was 28.4 in this study.

 Overall, there was a 36 percent chance of getting into medical school for those that participated in the Medical Mastermind Community.
 Now how does that compare to the general population of applicants?
-It’s hard to get all of the numbers from the Association of American Medical Colleges.
-They release snippets and pieces.
+It’s hard to get all of the numbers from the Association of American Medical Colleges, if you are looking to get in to one this other article might also be interesting for you and for those looking for a residency, obviously applying for residency as a international medical graduate during COVID-19 may be very challenging and that’s why getting the right information and resources could be essential for this.
 You can go to their website and look at matriculation data.
 I really invite you to go peruse their website, just look up AAMC matriculation data in Google and go looking around there.
 It will get you kind of excited, but what I want to caution you against is looking at statistics and if you don’t fit in with the ideal statistic getting discouraged.
-Do not get discouraged.

 If you are at risk of getting discouraged by looking at website data like that, then you need to stop this podcast right now and listen to Napoleon Hill Science of Personal Achievement.
 You need to get that creative vision for your future career, the imagination encouraged to believe it, and begin to train your mind to think only of the positive things that you want and not of the negative things in life that you don’t want.
 If you attract yourself to the negative, you’re going in turn attract those negative things to yourself and you alone control your thoughts.
 All right that’s the little spiel.